Hystereo

 "Hystereo" is an instrumental composition by Dutch disc jockey and record producer Armin van Buuren.
-The track was released in the Netherlands by Armind as a digital download on 5 September 2014 as the only single from van Buuren's compilation A State of Trance, Ibiza 2014.
+The track was released in the Netherlands by Armind as a digital download on 5 September 2014 as the only single from van Buuren's compilation A State of Trance Ibiza 2014 at Ushuaïa.

 Music video

 A music video to accompany the release of "Hystereo" was first released onto YouTube on 8 October 2014.